mindspore-ai/docs/docs/xai/docs/source_en/index.rst

 MindSpore XAI Documents
 ===========================

+MindSpore XAI is an interpretable AI tools, for comparing and selecting interpretation methods that are most appropriate for a specific scenario.

 Currently, most deep learning models are black-box models with good performance but poor explainability.
-The MindSpore XAI - a MindSpore-based explainable AI toolbox - provides a variety of explanation and decision methods to help you better understand, trust, and improve models.
-It also evaluates the explanation methods from various dimensions, enabling you to compare and select methods best suited to your environment.
+MindSpore XAI provides a variety of explanation and decision methods to help you better understand, trust, and improve models.
+It also evaluates the explanation methods from various dimensions.

 .. raw:: html